[Last updated 25 July 2020, not all charts]

 Note: the actual numbers aren’t very meaningful, it is the relative numbers that matter.

-There are variances by day type and by week, so here is a chart looking changes by day of the week, relative to the first two weeks of March 2020.
+There are regular variances by day type (eg Fridays generally having the most traffic), so here is a chart looking changes by day of the week, relative to the first two weeks of March 2020.
 I’ve annotated various significant announcements and changes in rules.

 At their lowest, weekday volumes went down around 40%, while weekend volumes went down more like 50%.

 In late-June volumes were down only 10-20%, with significant growth on Saturdays.
 However volumes declined again as a second wave of infections hit, and more restrictions were reintroduced.
 The key turning point was Saturday 20 June when the first warnings were raised about outbreaks, increasing cases, and a slow down in easing of restrictions.

 In the early part of the second lock down, volumes were similar to April, the bottom of the first lock down, but then they settled at higher levels (more on that shortly).